Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

-    Your Flex or OT-2 will not automatically deactivate the Temperature Module at the end of a protocol.
+    Your robot will not automatically deactivate the Temperature Module at the end of a protocol.
 If you need to deactivate the module after a protocol is completed or canceled, use the Temperature Module controls on the device detail page in the Opentrons App or run ``deactivate()`` in Jupyter notebook.

 .. versionadded:: 2.0